nonspecialist/newznab-puppet/README.md

 What is it?
 ===========

-A set of puppet manifests for installing newznab
+A set of puppet manifests for installing newznab.
+Note that these manifests currently work with the free, fully GPLv3 version of newznab.
+I've just recently got nnplus, and I'm adjusting the manifests to cope with that as well.

 What do I need?
 ===============